 These Italian beauties are incredibly versatile — feel free to omit the anise altogether, or replace with an extract of your choice, such as almond or lemon.

-With a good dose of espresso and dark chocolate, these chewy treats deliver a kick you're sure to enjoy.
+With a good dose of both white and dark chocolate, these holiday treats have something for everyone.

 Maraschino Cherry Shortbread Cookies